| Title: | Recurrent Event Data Analysis |

 Other arguments for future usage. |

-This is a similar function to Survr
+This is a similar function to Survr in package

 survrec but with a more considerate checking procedure embedded for